 Take time to study His Word and accept in your heart that we are precious to God.
 And as we let that truth really soak into our hearts and mind, we will be of more use to Him and we will be able to encourage others around us that we are the complete package because of Christ living in us.

-Thank You for sending Your only Son to die, just for me!
+My Heavenly Father, thank You for sending Your only Son to die, just for me!
 In this world so full of self-importance, help me to see that I am important to You.
 May I always keep my eyes on You instead of accepting the things the world says about me.
 Thank You, Father, that in You I am complete.
 Please use me to fulfill the plan You have for my life.
 Amen.